devslopes/dwa-orientation-curriculum/computer-setup/common-wsl-debugging.md

 3. Run the command "dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart".
 4. Restart your computer to complete the installation.
 5. Open Windows Terminal as an administrator.
-6. Run the command "wsl --set-version Ubuntu 2" and wait for the message "Conversion complete" or "This distribution is already the requested version".
+6. Run the command "wsl --set-version 2" and wait for the message "Conversion complete" or "This distribution is already the requested version".

 ---